Kaleidograph Brilliance!

 My kids have been intrigued and hooked by the creativity that Kaleidograph unleashes.
 It is not an understatement to say there are millions of combinations.
 One small tweak (a different card, or a flip, or a change in orientation) can completely change a design, and my kids have loved experimenting.

 I was blessed to receive and try out a few different sets for an unpaid review, which made for some very peaceful afternoons!
-5 years later, this toy still gets packed for road trips and vacations!
+Many years later, this activity still gets packed for road trips and vacations!

 2 Ways To Use Kaleidograph